jupyter-book/jupyter-book/docs/content/citations.md

 [](./myst.md)

-:::{admonition,tip} Internval vs. External URLs
+:::{admonition} Internval vs. External URLs
+:class: tip
 You can control how MyST Markdown distinguishes between internal references and external URLs in your `_config.yml`.
 For example,